5 Archaeological Discoveries That Confirmed the Bible in 2025

 Related Articles on the Portal

-About the Dead Sea Scrolls: The Dead Sea Scrolls revolutionized our understanding of biblical text transmission and Second Temple Judaism.
-They confirm the faithfulness of Jewish scribes over the centuries.
+About the Dead Sea Scrolls: The Dead Sea Scrolls revolutionized our understanding of the transmission of the biblical text and of Second Temple Judaism.
+They confirm the faithfulness of Jewish copyists across the centuries.

-About Archaeology in Israel: Israel has more than 30,000 catalogued archaeological sites.
-Each year, new discoveries illuminate the biblical world and confirm Scripture details.
+About Archaeology in Israel: Israel has more than 30,000 cataloged archaeological sites.
+Each year, new discoveries illuminate the biblical world and confirm details of Scripture.

-Participate in an Excavation: Dr. Rodrigo Silva, Brazilian archaeologist, leads annual excavations in Lachish, Israel, and accepts volunteers without archaeological training.
-It's a unique opportunity to personally participate in the discovery of the biblical world.
+Take Part in an Excavation: Dr. Rodrigo Silva, a Brazilian archaeologist, leads annual excavations at Lachish, Israel, and welcomes volunteers without archaeological training.
+It is a unique opportunity to take part personally in discovering the biblical world.

-The year 2025 is proving, once again, that archaeology is the Bible's friend, not enemy.
-Each shovel of removed earth, each analyzed fragment, each technology applied to millennial findings points in the same direction: the Bible is a reliable historical document that describes real events, real people, and real places.
+The year 2025 is proving, once again, that archaeology is a friend of the Bible, not its enemy.
+Every shovelful of soil removed, every fragment analyzed, every technology applied to ancient finds points in the same direction: the Bible is a reliable historical document describing real events, real people, and real places.

-From the 5,000-year-old winepress that reveals the roots of wine symbolism to the prison where Paul spent two years transforming governors, from the manuscripts that prove the antiquity of Daniel's prophecies to the Canaanite hymns that help us understand the Psalms, archaeology continues confirming: the Bible deserves our trust.
+From the 5,000-year-old winepress that reveals the roots of wine symbolism to the prison where Paul spent two years transforming governors, from the manuscripts that prove the antiquity of Daniel's prophecies to the Canaanite hymns that help us understand the Psalms, archaeology continues to confirm: the Bible deserves our trust.

-May these discoveries not only strengthen our faith in Scripture's historicity but also inspire us to study it with renewed interest, knowing that every word was written in a real context, by real people, describing real events — events that changed the course of human history and continue transforming lives today.
+May these discoveries not only strengthen our faith in the historicity of Scripture but also inspire us to study it with renewed interest, knowing that every word was written in a real context, by real people, describing real events — events that changed the course of human history and continue transforming lives today.

 João Andrade